EricZinda/Perplexity/backlog.md

 - Support hosting games in a REST interface

+- table for two crashes
+- show us 3 menus -> there are less than 2 "we"
+    - the error for "we usually give on menu per customer" isn't coming through
+    - Because "Phase2LessThan" is forced and overwrites the error
+    - Need to take another look at the way errors get propagated through
+- BUG: We would like the menus/the steaks
+    - match_all_the_concept_n() does not check the plurality of "menus/steaks" to make sure there are conceptually 2 or more
+- "Did I order a steak for my son?" -> There isn't such a son here

 - I have 20 dollars -> you did not have 20 dollar
+- Make "what is the bill?" work

 - Should "we" *require* that everyone is included like and_c does?
   - Should it also imply "together" as in "we want a table (together)"
-- 'file1.txt' and 'file2.txt' are in a folder together

 - Don't generate one more if nothing cares
-- Make "what is the bill?" work
 - OPTIMIZATION: We would like the menus -> Takes forever
     - /runparse 0,5: We would like the menus
     - every possible combination will fail because the_concept() returns instances and want_v_1() fails for instances